Expo 2020 Dubai

 A design for an attractive and intriguing circular building with innovative indoor climate systems, using Dutch innovations.
 That is what Witteveen+Bos delivered with the Netherlands Pavilion for Expo 2020 in Dubai.
 We were responsible for the structural design and the indoor climate system.
 Witteveen+Bos also worked on the building physics and the sustainable aspects of the pavilion.
-All construction materials employed are reusable, recyclable or biodegradable.
+All building materials used are reusable, recyclable or biodegradable.
+This has now been put into practice.

 Uniting water, energy and food